Vocabulary LINCing Routine (FI)

 In moving forward with the LINCS routine, I would reread the manual to make sure that I am modeling all the components of the routine with fidelity.
 I would practice the routine by myself several times prior to working with colleagues to ensure that I was comfortable with the routine.

-loriannhoffman Over 4 years ago
+loriannhoffman About 5 years ago

 Reflection and Next Steps based on Coach Feedback from 8-29-19 Reflection submitted 10-30-19